jgnewman/sfsb/README.md

 - `status` - _Number._ The xhr status code.
 - `prevFreq` - _Number._ The length of the delay before making this request.
 - `duration` - _Number._ The amount of time it took for the request to complete.
+- `sent` - _Object._ The data that was sent to the server on this request.
 - `utf8Bytes` - _Number._ Assuming the response text is utf-8, the byte size of
 the response text.